 Oscoda / Tawas KOA

-Tawas Point State Park has more than 190 campsites spread out across its large campground.
-It is surrounded with trees on all sides which provides a good shade to the campsites.
+Tawas Point State Park has 193 electric-only campsites spread out across its large campground.
+It is surrounded by trees on all sides which provides adequate shade to the campsites.
 Only the campsites that are near the ponds on the outer sides offer very little shade.
+This campsite accommodates rigs up to 35 feet long.
+Larger rigs will have to stay at a nearby campground outside the park, such as KOA.

 For bonfires, make sure you are using only certified heat-treated firewood.
 In the past, invasive insects have hitched a ride on firewood and destroyed the greenery around.
 It’s a great site for those who want to try beachside camping and want to get closer to nature.